sharmaprakhar/rfc_miner/README.md

     > classifying each line of an RFC as 'natural language text' or 'artifact', thus aiding in artifact extraction
     > classifying each line of an RFC as a class from a predecided set of classes

-How To Run:
+# API:

 The base class provides two class objects:

-artifactExtractor: provides APIs for extraction of protocol RFC artifacts.
+**artifactExtractor**: provides APIs for extraction of protocol RFC artifacts.
 We identify the following major classes of artifacts:<br />
     &emsp; 1.
 Natural language text<br />
     &emsp; 2.
 C-Struct definition<br />
     &emsp; 3.
 Message structure<br />